Oventic Language SchoolStudy Spanish or Tsotsil in Chiapas, Mexico with Zapatista educators from the CELMRAZ language school

 APPLICATION SCHEDULE: Please submit your application at least three weeks before you intend to begin classes.

-LIVING CONDITIONS: Housing conditions are rustic, and you will need to bring your own sleeping bag and mattress pad.
+LIVING CONDITIONS: Housing conditions are rustic.
+You will need to bring your own sleeping bag and mattress pad.
 Drinking water, other beverages and toilet paper are available at minimal cost in Oventic.
 If you will be taking classes for more than one week, housing will be provided during the weekend, but not meals.
-Food is available at the local restaurant for about $1.50 per meal.
+Food is available at the local restaurant for about US$1.50 per meal.
 Waterproof boots and rain gear are highly recommended.
-There is internet in Oventic, but the connection is slow and nonexistent when there’s fog (which is often).
-When packing think of cool, rainy mountains with evening temperatures sometimes into the low 40s (depending on the season).
+Rarely is there internet in Oventic.
+US cell phones equipped with a Mexico plan will sometimes be able to make calls from the basketball court or the top of the hill.
+When packing think of cool, rainy mountains with evening temperatures sometimes into the low 40s, especially from November to April.

 TRAVEL: You are responsible for your own travel arrangements to Oventic.
 From the US, the quickest route is a flight to Mexico City, then a connecting flight to Tuxtla Gutierrez.
-If you travel to Tuxtla, you will have to arrange for ground transportation to San Cristobal.
+Ground transportation from the Tuxtla airport to San Cristobal costs about US$20 via bus (about five buses run per day).
 Taxis are available from the Tuxtla airport to San Cristobal for about US$60, and the trip is about an hour.
 Or you can take a taxi into downtown Tuxtla (about US$12) and catch a colectivo for about $3 to San Cristobal.
 From San Cristobal de las Casas, you can take a taxi to Oventic (prices must be negotiated with the taxi driver but usually run around US$12), or you can catch a colectivo at the market colectivo station for about US$1.50.
 The trip from San Cristobal to Oventic is about an hour and the roads are very winding.
 Consider taking some Dramamine if you get motion sickness.

 This article from Roar Magazine gives a good socio-political description of where the school is located.
 The author has studied with CELMRAZ a few times over the years.